shyj44/green_taxi_etl/README.md

 ---

 ## 2021 Data Processing
-The pipeline was executed for the period:
+The pipeline was executed using Kestra’s **Schedule trigger** with backfill.

+Backfill configuration:
+- Trigger type: Schedule
-- **2021-01-01 to 2021-07-31**
+- Backfill period: **2021-01-01 to 2021-07-31**

-Kestra’s **backfill functionality** was used to automatically run the pipeline for each month within this time range.

-The backfill was executed separately for:
+The backfill was executed separately for each taxi type:
-- Green Taxi data
-- Yellow Taxi data
+- taxi = green
+- taxi = yellow

+This ensured that all available monthly datasets for 2021 were processed automatically.

 ---

 ## Scheduling
 The flow is scheduled using Kestra’s Schedule trigger and supports backfilling.
-Timezone configuration follows IANA standards (e.g. `America/New_York` when required).
+Timezone configuration follows IANA standards (`America/New_York`).

 ---